fabio-miranda/fabio-miranda.github.io/courses/cs524-spring-2026/project/project.md

 ### General Information

 The goal of the project is to familiarize you with the core components of big data visual analytics systems.
-You will also demonstrate your research skills by identifying, defining, and tackling either (1) a research problem within a course-related topic, or (2) a practical method / tool that provides immediate utility.
+You will need to identify, define, and either (1) tackle a research problem within a course-related topic, or (2) implement a practical function in an already-existing tool or framework and provide immediate utility.
 There will be three milestones for this project spread throughout the semester: [project proposal](#milestone-1-project-proposal), [midterm review](#milestone-2-midterm-review), and [final presentation and report](#milestone-3-final-deliverables).

 We will use GitHub to manage code and documentation.
 You should create a repository for your team on GitHub Classroom, and include **all** deliverables throughout the semester.
 Please note that GitHub is a version control platform, so simply pushing your final proposal document defeats the purpose of using a management system.
 The GitHub repository should be a good representation of the evolution of all artifacts of the project.

 ### Potential paths
 There are two paths that you can take for a project:
 1. **Research path:** Scope an interesting research problem and contribute towards a solution; the deliverables should emphasize a narrative of your journey.
 A good approach is to anchor your work in an existing research thread (e.g., extend a paper/system, replicate and stress-test a method, or add a missing capability) so you can make a clear contribution and tell a coherent story (what worked, what didn’t, and what you’d do with more time
-2. **Artifact path:** Build a functional, "high-impact" (context-dependent) method/tool that provides immediate utility (even if it doesn't look like a traditional research paper).
+2. **Artifact path:** Build a functional, "high-impact" (context-dependent) method within an already-existing tool or framework as to provide immediate utility (even if it doesn't look like a traditional research paper).
 A good approach is to contribute to already existing tools (see my website for examples) so you can build on a proven foundation and make a clear, concrete impact.

 Keep in mind that scoping and getting feedback early on is essential to the project.
 Too trivial (or too hard) will impact your outcomes; you're expected to interact with me to converge on a well-defined project.